isomerpages/moe-ast-moehc/_school-histories/Schools/Clementi Town Secondary School.md

 In 2015, the school celebrated its 35th anniversary through four key events: the planting of a time capsule that will be unearthed when the school turns 50 in 2030; a combined aesthetics concert; a homecoming dinner; and the CT Shoes4Soles event, where the school collected and distributed shoes to the needy.

-In the same year, the school was accorded the Applied Learning Programme in science, technology, engineering and mathematics, and the Learning for Life Programme, ‘Leadership through Uniformed Groups’.
+In the same year, the school was accorded the Applied Learning Programme in science, technology, engineering and mathematics, and the Learning for Life Programme, ‘Leadership through Uniformed Groups’.&nbsp;

 Principals:<br>
 \- Ms Kan Sou Tin (1980–1986)<br>